vedaldi/practical-cnn/README.md

 4. Run `python -m extra.pack_fonts`.
 This will create `data/charsdb.pth`.
 5. Run `python -m extra.pretrain_models`.
 This will create `data/model*.pth` and `data/alexnet.pth`.

+For developers, it is also recommended to install the `nbstripout` command in git using `nbstripout --install`.

 Changes
 -------